 You have no items in your cart.

 Add items to your cart to learn how to save money on shipping.

 Beni Ourain Rug

-Handmade and designed by Cooperative Azta
+Handmade by the Following Members of Cooperative Azta

 Itto Mahboub was born in 1984 and never attended school, but as a young girl she learned the art of weaving from her mother.
 At an early age she married and became a mother to three children and now plays a valuable role in the cooperative.

 Tarchkikt Sadiki, a native of Mrirt, was born in 1963.
 Having never attended school, the married mother of one child learned weaving from her family as she aspired to develop skills and insert her local product in the textile industry.

 Mina was born in 1964 in Skhirat.
 She is a relative to Naima Mahboub from the cooperative Nahda and is a married mother to one child.
 She does not have a formal education, however, she spent her childhood learning the craft of weaving from her mother.

 Rahma Modn was born in 1978 in Skhirat near Tawnat.
 The married mother of two children has not been formally educated, but aspires to continuously improve her material and develop her professional abilities.

 Ganou Mahboub treasurer of the cooperative was born in 1965 in skhirat mastered the craft of weaving where she learned on the mother's hands have not been studied married mother of six sons and one girl